Site Overlay

 Trauma surgeons work in a variety of settings, including trauma centers, hospitals, and emergency departments.

 Their work is demanding and requires a high level of skill and expertise.
-However, they play a crucial role in saving lives and improving the outcomes of patients with severe injuries.
+However, they play a crucial role in saving lives and improving patient outcomes with severe injuries.

 Assessment and Evaluation